 Our objective in managing currency exchange risk is to minimize the impact of significant currency exchange rate fluctuations.
 We use forward exchange rate contracts to establish a fixed conversion rate between the Japanese yen and the U.S. dollar so that the level of our gross margin from sales in Japan is not negatively affected by significant movements in the Japanese yen to U.S. dollar exchange rate.
-We purchase forward exchange rate contracts on a monthly basis in the amounts management deems appropriate in light of the amount of the U.S. dollar denominated obligations of our Japanese subsidiary that are due within the month.
+From time to time, we purchase forward exchange rate contracts in the amounts management deems appropriate in light of the amount of the U.S. dollar denominated obligations of our Japanese subsidiary that are due within the month.
 We do not purchase forward contracts with settlement dates beyond 30 days.
-As of March 31, 2005, there were no forward exchange rate contracts outstanding.
+As of June 30, 2005, there were no forward exchange rate contracts outstanding.